chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - Below process can be done for `chef-server` and `automate`.

+- Only one node can be removed at a time irrespective of node type.

 {{< /warning >}}

-The commands require some arguments so that it can determine which types of nodes you want to remove from your HA setup from your bastion host.
-It needs the IP addresses of the nodes you want to remove as comma-separate values with no spaces in between.
+The command requires some arguments so that it can determine which types of nodes you want to remove from your HA setup from your bastion host.
+It needs the IP address of the node you want to remove.

 For example,

-- if you want to remove nodes with IP 10.1.2.23 to automate, you have to run the:
+- If you want to remove node of automate, you have to run the:

     ```sh
-    chef-automate node remove --automate-ip 10.1.2.23
+    chef-automate node remove --automate-ip "<automate-ip-address>"
     ```

-- If you want to remove nodes with IP 10.1.2.23 and 10.0.1.42 to chef-server you have to run the:
+- If you want to remove node of chef-server, you have to run the:

     ```sh
-    chef-automate node remove --chef-server-ip 10.1.2.23,10.0.1.42
+    chef-automate node remove --chef-server-ip "<chef-server-ip-address>"
     ```

-- If you want to remove nodes with IP 10.1.2.23 and 10.0.1.42 to OpenSearch, you have to run:
+- If you want to remove node of OpenSearch, you have to run the:

     ```sh
-    chef-automate node remove --opensearch-ip 10.1.2.23,10.0.1.42
+    chef-automate node remove --opensearch-ip "<opensearch-ip-address>"
     ```

-  - If you want to remove nodes with IP 10.1.2.23, 10.0.1.54 and 10.0.1.42 to PostgreSQL you have to run:
+- If you want to remove node of PostgreSQL you have to run:

     ```sh
-    chef-automate node remove --postgresql-ip 10.1.2.23,10.0.1.42,10.0.1.54
+    chef-automate node remove --postgresql-ip "<postgresql-ip-address>"
     ```

-You can mix and match different services to remove nodes across various services.

-- If you want to remove nodes with IP 10.1.2.23 to automate and nodes with IP 10.0.1.54 and 10.0.1.42 to PostgreSQL, you have to run:

-    ```sh
-    chef-automate node remove --automate-ip 10.1.2.23 --postgresql-ip 10.0.1.42,10.0.1.54
-    ```

-- If you want to remove nodes with IP 10.1.2.23 to automate, nodes with IP 10.1.0.36 and 10.0.1.233 to chef-server, and nodes with IP 10.0.1.54 and 10.0.1.42 to PostgreSQL you have to run:

-    ```sh
-    chef-automate node remove --automate-ip 10.1.2.23 --chef-server-ip 10.1.0.36,10.0.1.233  --postgresql-ip 10.0.1.42,10.0.1.54
-    ```

-Once the command executes, it will remove the supplied nodes from your automate setup.
+Once the command executes, it will remove the supplied node from your HA setup.
 The changes might take a while.

 - Make sure to remove the ip address of the deleted node from your loadbalancer configuration.
 For reference check [Load Balancer Configuration page](/automate/loadbalancer_configuration/)